SpongePowered/SpongeDocs/source/plugin/project/gradle.rst

   version together with SpongeGradle_. :ref:`The Gradle section of the build systems page <gradle-setup>` explains how to setup Gradle on your computer.

-Below is a simple template in Kotlin format that should be usable for most plugins. **Make sure to replace the group with the group ID you have chosen before.**
+Below is a simple template that should be usable for most plugins. **Make sure to replace the group with the group ID you have chosen before.**

 .. code-block:: groovy